pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 [View this model on Sketchfab](https://sketchfab.com/3d-models/cannon-from-hms-anson-4968ee81b5f04c388129c758b05a94dd)

 This 32-pounder iron cannon was one of two raised in 1964 by the Naval Air Command Sub-Aqua Club based at Culdrose near Helston.
-The Historic Environment Record, drawing on the findings of diver Richard Larn, identifies the *Anson* as one of Cornwall’s most extensively salvaged wrecks, and notes that nine or ten more cannon remain on the site, generally buried in the shifting sand.
+The Historic Environment Record, drawing on the findings of diver Richard Larn, identifies the *Anson* as one of Cornwall’s most extensively salvaged wrecks, and notes that nine or ten more cannons remain on the site, generally buried in the shifting sand.

-Cannon, with their high value and utility, could attract salvage attempts starting soon after ships were wrecked.
+Cannons, with their large size and high value and utility, could attract salvage attempts starting soon after ships were wrecked.
 These are often recorded in historic newspaper reports, accessible by subscription through the British Newspaper Archive; like the Admiralty search involving two vessels and ‘a new invented Diving engine’ after the warship *Royal Anne Galley* was lost in 1721 off Lizard Point, ‘her upper Teer (of guns) being all brass’.
 The site of the *Royal Anne*, the district’s most deadly wreck with over 200 victims, is now another of the Lizard’s Protected Wrecks.

 #### Clench bolt from *HMS Anson*; at Museum of Cornish Life, Helston